rndlabs/cow-docs/docs/5_tutorials/cowswap-trades-with-a-gnosis-safe-wallet/3_creating-the-order.md

 Let’s do an intermediate step and create a method to submit the order.
 The gist of the process is the following:

 * Get the quote of the trade to do
-* Create an order through the api and get an order id
+* Create an order through the API and get an order id
 * Use the order id to set a flag on-chain, saying you are ok with that trade

 I tried adding comments around the code